-Figure 3-9 shows a breakdown of residents aged 18+ with access to bike share within Vancouver.
-Phase 1 of the Mobi bike share system included coverage in downtown Vancouver and as far east as Main St, as far south as 16th Ave and as far west as Arbutus St. Within most transportation zones people have low access (less than 5%) to this service.
-The expanded number of people with access to bike share is estimated to be approximately 16,000 from the panel survey.
-The Mobi bike share reported 10,350 annual and monthly members and day passes issued on December 21st, 2016.
-This comparison is not an exact comparison, but provides a high level validation of the panel survey results.
+Figure 3-9 shows a breakdown of residents aged 18+ with Mobi membership.
+Phase 1 of the Mobi bike share system included coverage in downtown Vancouver and as far east as Main St, as far south as 16th Ave and as far west as Arbutus St. Overall, City of Vancouver membership is approximately 4%, with most transportation zones reporting similar to or less than the City average.
+As expected, Mobi membership is reported the highest for transportation zones that are within the Mobi coverage area.
+The expanded number of people with Mobi membership is estimated to be approximately 19,400 from the panel survey, approximately 4% of the City's residents.

-Figure 3-9: Percentage of Population with Bike Share Access
+Figure 3-9: Percentage of Population with Bike Share Membership

-3.6.
-Transit Usage
+3.6.Transit Usage

 The largest transportation segment after auto drivers is made up of public transit users.
 Figure 3-10 and Figure 3-11 shows the distribution of people who identified transit as their usual mode of travel to work and school, respectively.
-In previous years, some panel members were confused by the phrasing of the question when selecting a trip purpose.
-While TransLink and ultimately the Province have responsibility for transit provision, the City can also take an active role in supporting transit usage by improving walking and cycling connections to bus stops and SkyTrain/SeaBus stations as well as amenities at these locations including shelters, information displays, and good lighting.
-The Kitsilano transportation zone has the highest level of transit use (over 40%) for people travelling to work.
-On the other hand, in most transportation zones over 50% of students use transit.
+While TransLink and the Province have responsibility for transit provision, the City can also take an active role in supporting transit usage by improving walking and cycling connections to bus stops and SkyTrain/SeaBus stations, as well as amenities at these locations including shelters, information displays, and good lighting.
+The CBD-West End transportation zone has the highest level of transit use (37%) for people travelling to work.
+This ranges from a low of 23%.
+In most transportation zones, over 50% of students reported transit as their usual mode of travel.